 Description of the Activity & Associated Impacts Waste Management Possible pollution of or damage to the environment in the general areas of the site, as a result of incorrect or poor waste management.
-Measures to be implemented during maintenance activities Use of machinery should only be as a last resort Liquid dispensing receptacles (e.g. lubricants, diesel, shutter oil etc.) must have drip trays beneath them/beneath the nozzle fixtures.
+Measures to be implemented during maintenance activities Liquid waste: (if machinery is used) Use of machinery should only be as a last resort Liquid dispensing receptacles (e.g. lubricants, diesel, shutter oil etc.) must have drip trays beneath them/beneath the nozzle fixtures.
 Material safety data sheets (MSDS) must be available on site (if required) where products are stored, so that in the event of an incident, the correct action can be taken.
 Depending on the types of materials stored on site during the maintenance activities, suitable product recovery materials (such as Spillsorb or Drizit products) must be readily available.
 Vehicles should ideally be washed at their storage yard as opposed to on site.
 Storm water must be managed in such a way that no overland flow is possible onto any area of the site which could contain potential contaminants (such as concrete mixing areas, material and hazardous storage areas from any adjacent area).
-Solid waste: Waste must be categorized by the Contractor and disposed of in a suitable manner into separate waste streams (this includes general, hazardous and recyclable waste) only at authorised waste disposal facilities.
+Waste must be categorized by the Contractor and disposed of in a suitable manner into separate waste streams (this includes general, hazardous and recyclable waste) only at authorised waste disposal facilities.
 The Contractor must provide an adequate number of waste receptacles for the duration of the maintenance management activities for general waste at points around the site as well as for hazardous and recyclable waste.
 Waste is to be disposed via a licensed waste disposal Contractor.
 The frequency of collections/emptying of waste receptacles will be of such a frequency that waste receptacles do not overflow.
 Particular care must be taken with the disposal of materials that could be windborne or waterborne to ensure that the release of these materials is minimised (the latter is a requirement for hazardous waste).
 The use of netting covers or similar sealed containers must be implemented as and when required by the ECO.
 Areas demarcated for specific activities including food consumption must have suitable waste receptacles provided.
 Wherever possible recycling must be carried out.
-No dumping within the surrounding area is to be permitted.
-No burning of solid waste is allowed.
 All material used by the Contractor during the maintenance management activities must be managed in such a way that it does not cause pollution, or that it minimises pollution.
 In the event of a spillage, the Contractor should have suitably trained personnel who can correctly clean up any spillage in an efficient and environmentally sound manner.

-Description of the Activity & Associated Impacts Erosion Control Erosion of soil and material resulting along the impacted areas.
+Description of the Activity osion Control & Associated Impacts osion of soil and material resulting along the impacted areas.
 Measures to be implemented during maintenance activities Soil erosion on site must be prevented at all times.
 Maintenance activities should preferably be undertaken in the low rainfall months when the potential for erosion impacts from the maintenance activities can be contained.

-Description of the Activity & Associated Impacts Fire Safety Potential fire risk associated with the maintenance activities on site.
+Description of the Activity Fire Safety & Associated Impacts Potential fire risk associated with the maintenance activities on site.
 Measures to be implemented during maintenance activities Fires and burning of waste on site should not be allowed.
 Open fires will not be permitted anywhere on the site during the maintenance activities.